Lichborne/Enigma/README.md

  The files are found in the folders named after the component to which they relate.
 They must be both well-formed and compatible.
 If the need arises, please consult the spec* pdf file.

+  ### Design

+  The design choices are extensively documented in the relevant sections of the code.
+In general, the design is rather straighforwardly object oriented, except in the case of the IO and Errors namespaces; I believed it more prudent to keep the error message handling and IO interactions separate form the core functionality of the actual cirtual machine.
+This is, in a way, reflective of the problem it is modelling, since operators only interact with the machine via buttons, and by changing components or alltering the wiring.

+    ### Possible improvements

+  It would be a good idea to replace self-managed parsing based on expectatios formulated on the basis of existing files and the exercise with one that handles edge cases better (i.e. using existing library functions such as >>).

+  Cable class isa little extraneous; it is not a useful abstraction, only a conceptually convenient one; should be replaced by direct operations.

-  ### Notes
+  ### Further Notes

   The repository includes the compiled program.
 Developed under g++ (Ubuntu 9.4.0-1ubuntu1~20.04) 9.4.0.
 Suggested platforms are Linux (wsl is perfect as well) or MacOs.
 May not run on cygwin.

-  ### Possible improvements

-  It would be a good idea to replace self-managed parsing based on expectatios formulated on the basis of existing files and the exercise with one that handles edge cases better (i.e. using existing library functions such as >>).

-  Cable class is slightly extraneous; it is not a useful abstraction, only a conceptually convenient one; should be replaced by direct operations.